coderFlameyosFlow/WoodyMenus/README.md

 # Woody
 No BS High-performance, Minimal and Safe Menus Library

+If you need support, Check out the official discord server for help using my plugin/libraries [right here](https://discord.gg/Zj6KBS7UwX)

 ## Why use menu libraries?
 Menu libraries have stuck around our community for a long time.